scientific-python/scientific-python.org/content/summits/developer/2023/_index.md

 (c) attend the one-week summit in-person, and
 (d) participate, to whatever degree possible, in several months of post-summit implementation.

+### Local Logistics

+#### Airport to hotel

+There is no need to get a rental car or taxi/ride-share, as the airport and the UW campus area is well-served by bus and rail.
+We recommend using Link Light Rail to get from the airport to the hotel.
+It takes approximately an hour and costs $3.25.
+The closest station to the hotel is "U-District" (0.3mi away), which is a new station opened in 2021 and is not to be confused with the station in Downtown called, "University St", neither with "University of Washington".

+#### Food

+TBA

 ### Participants

 Participants will be recruited from the community of developers of packages